Marie-Donnie/juice/README.md

 # juice

-A tool to test OpenStack with MariaDB and CockroachDB using [enoslib](https://github.com/BeyondTheClouds/enoslib)
+A tool to test the performance of MariaDB, Galera and CockroachDB with OpenStack using [enoslib](https://github.com/BeyondTheClouds/enoslib)

 ## Installation